mstniy/computed.dart/packages/computed/README.md

 ## <a name='stream-utilities'></a>Stream utilities

 Computed includes a minimal set of `Stream`s likely to be useful in a reactive setting.
-You can find them at [packages/computed/lib/utils](packages/computed/lib/utils).
+You can find them at [lib/utils](lib/utils).

+## <a name='`computationcache`'></a>`ComputationCache`

+You can find yourself in a situtation where you want to create parameterized computations.
+The naive way is to create a new computation each time, but this results in duplicated computation if multiple computations with the same parameters are created.
+For such cases, you can use `ComputationCache` to "unify" computations with identical parameters. `ComputationCache` makes sure each cache key has at most one active computation at any point in time, no matter how many computations for that key have been created.
+Of course, it preserves the reactive semantics by notifying the listeners and downstream computations of all the created computations whenever necessary.

+## <a name='advanced-usage'></a>Advanced usage

+This section describes advanced capabilities of Computed.
+You should seldom need them.

+### <a name='using-computations-opportunistically'></a>Using computations opportunistically

+You may find yourself in a situation where there are multiple ways to compute a value, where one way is expensive but computes several related values, and the other is computationally cheaper but more focused.
+In such cases, you can use `useWeak`.
+It allows computations to reactively use other computations without triggering them to be computed if they have no listeners or non-weak downstream computations.

+Calling `.useWeak` on a computation weakly subscribes the current computation to it.
+If the target computation has listeners or non-weak downstream, `useWeak` will return its value.
+Otherwise, it will throw a `NoStrongUserException`.
+It will schedule the current computation to be re-run if the target computation changes value or loses all of its listeners or non-weak downstream, but not if it gains either.

+### <a name='customizing-downstream'></a>Customizing downstream

+By default, Computed schedules downstream computations to be re-run whenever a computation changes value.
+If this is not computationally efficient, you can customize the downstream which should be schedule for being rerun.
+You can find an example in the [`computed_collections` repo](https://github.com/mstniy/computed.dart/blob/master/packages/computed_collections/lib/src/utils/custom_downstream.dart).

+Note that using this feature requires you to depend on the Computed internals, restricting you to individual patch releases.
+Use it with great care, as Computed has no guardrails against breaking reactive consistency if you use custom downstreams.

 ## <a name='faq'></a>FAQ

 - Q: Why am I getting `Computed expressions must be purely functional.
 Please use listeners for side effects.`
 - A: On debug mode, Computed runs the given computations twice and checks if both calls return the same value.
 If this does not hold, it throws this assertion.
 Possible reasons include mutating and using a mutable value inside the computation or returning a type which does not implement deep comparisons, like `List` or `Set`.
+Consider returning a type which does implement value semantics for its equality operator, or using [`assertIdempotent: false`](#`assertidempotent`).
+If your computation kickstarts an async process and returns a `Stream` or `Future`, consider using `Computed.async` as described in [computed queries](#computed-queries).

 ## <a name='pitfalls'></a>Pitfalls